baharin/FlakiFailure/README.md

-# Reducing Test Oracle Cost for Flaky Simulators of Cyber-Physical Systems
+# Robust Automated Test Oracles for Flaky Cyber-Physical System Simulators

 In this paper, we propose a novel approach to developing test oracles for CPS as a set of probabilistic and interpretable assertions defined over the inputs of the CPS under test.
 We propose two methods for generating assertion-based test oracles: one using genetic programming (GP) and the other using interpretable ML techniques, specifically decision trees (DT) and decision rules (DR).
 Below we describe each step briefly: